 - I’m not hurting anyone else.

-Step 1 is about surrender and acceptance of reality.
-It's about taking off the blinders and seeing our behavior for what it really is.
-It is about eliminating the ways we justify what we are doing and coming to the obvious conclusion that we need to change.
+Step 1 is about surrender and accepting the reality of our situation.
+It’s about taking off the blinders and seeing our behavior for what it really is.
+We begin to understand the ways we justify what we are doing and coming to the obvious conclusion that we need to change.